WindTV: Wind power generates good jobs for young people

 “I believe in a brighter future and a better tomorrow,” an inspiring Macke says in the video, seemingly referring to both his own future as well as the nation’s.
 “But we’ve got to start now.
 We’ve got to start building.”

 “The American Wind Energy Association is proud to present new WindTV videos each week because they show the real, everyday Americans behind wind power’s exciting economic numbers—the 75,000 people working in the industry, the millions of dollars in tax revenues going to local communities, and the affordable electricity being generated and delivered at locked-in prices,” said AWEA CEO Denise Bode.
 “Timo Macke represents the present and future of wind power, and wind power represents the present and future of the electric industry.
-I hope Congress will bear these stories in mind as lawmakers consider extending wind energy’s key federal tax incentive.”
+I hope Congress will bear these stories in mind as they consider extending wind energy’s key federal tax incentive.”

 Macke certainly plans to be in the industry well into the future.
 With youthful smile and shrug, he concludes, “As far as I’m concerned, it’s the best, so that’s where I’d like to be.”